 Get ready for an overdose of awesome.
 The soaring red-and-white cliffs of Zion Canyon, one of southern Utah's most dramatic natural wonders, rise high over the Virgin River.
-Hiking downriver through the Narrows or peering beyond Angels Landing after a 1400ft ascent is indeed amazing.
+Hiking downriver through the Narrows or peering beyond Angels Landing after a 1500ft ascent is indeed amazing.
 But, for all its awe-inspiring majesty, the park also holds more delicate beauties: weeping rocks, tiny grottoes, hanging gardens and meadows of mesa-top wildflowers.
-Lush vegetation and low elevation give the magnificent rock formations here a whole different feel from the barren parks in the east.
+Lush vegetation and low elevation give these magnificent rock formations a different feel from the barren parks in the east.

-Most of the 2.7 million annual visitors enter the park along Zion Canyon floor; even the most challenging hikes become congested May through September (shuttle required).
-But you have other options.
+Most of the park's 4.5 million annual visitors enter along Zion Canyon floor.
+Even challenging hikes become congested between May and September (shuttle required).
+Yet, there are other options.
 Up-country, on the mesa tops (7000ft), it's easy to escape the crowds – and the heat.
 And the Kolob Canyons section, 40 miles northwest by car, sees one-tenth of the visitors year-round.